hhas/SwiftAutomation/doc-source/8 commands.md

   tell app "Finder" to get home as alias
   -- alias "Macintosh HD:Users:jsmith:"

-To perform the same command in SwiftAutomation, pass the equivalent `Symbol` value as the command's `resultType:` argument:
+To perform the same command in SwiftAutomation, pass the equivalent `Symbol` value as the command's `requestedType:` argument:

-  finder.home.get(resultType: FIN.alias)
+  finder.home.get(requestedType: FIN.alias)
   // URL(string:"file:///Users/jsmith")

 Don't forget that the command's static result type will be `Any` unless an explicit cast is applied too:

-  finder.home.get(resultType: FIN.alias) as URL
+  finder.home.get(requestedType: FIN.alias) as URL
   // URL(string:"file:///Users/jsmith")

 Unlike AppleScript's `as` operator, which both adds an `as` parameter to the command _and_ coerces its result, SwiftAutomation keeps the two separate for more precise control.

-Also be aware that some application commands, e.g. CocoaScripting's `save`, may define an `as:` parameter that does not take a symbol name, in which case you should use that parameter as documented, not `resultType:`.
+Also be aware that some application commands, e.g. CocoaScripting's `save`, may define an `as:` parameter that does not take a symbol name, in which case you should use that parameter as documented, not `requestedType:`.

 [TO DO: the above is a bit scrappy and potentially confusing; unfortunately, that's due to inadequate AEOM specs and ill-considered implementation.
 SA only makes it possible to work with such a mess; it cannot fix it.]